Kotlin Help

 Kotlin/Native as a dynamic library – tutorial

-Learn how you can use the Kotlin/Native code from existing native applications or libraries.
-For this, you need to compile the Kotlin code into a dynamic library, .so, .dylib, and .dll.
+You can use the Kotlin/Native code from existing native applications or libraries.
+For this, you need to compile the Kotlin code into a dynamic library in the .so, .dylib, or .dll format.

 In this tutorial, you will: